 - Sage-Garlic Brown Butter

 - Melt 3 tablespoons unsalted butter in a small sauté pan over medium heat.
 Add 1 tablespoon finely chopped garlic and cook until the garlic is golden brown and the butter just begins to brown, about 3 minutes.
-Stir in 6 thinly sliced fresh sage leaves and immediately remove from the heat.
+Stir in 6 thinly sliced sage leaves and immediately remove from the heat.

 - In Advance Advice